-Frances Clark, Clinical Lead at Auditory Verbal UK (AVUK), a charity which delivers Auditory Verbal Therapy to deaf babies and children, has been awarded a full scholarship for the Professional Certificate in Coaching course (PCIC) starting in September 2019.
+Frances Clark, Clinical Lead at Auditory Verbal UK (AVUK), a charity which delivers Auditory Verbal Therapy to deaf babies and children, has been awarded a full scholarship for the Professional Certificate in Executive Coaching course (PCEC) starting in September 2019.

 The scholarship is funded by the Marshall Goldsmith Bursary run by Henley, which is specifically for those working in the not for profit or charity sectors.

 To win the scholarship, applicants entered an essay competition in which they were asked to write a 500-word essay on how they planned to use coaching in their organisation to deliver transformation which would benefit their customers.
 Shortlisted essays were judged by a panel comprised of Henley Business School and Third Sector representatives plus two additional independent judges.

 “AVUK’s mission is to enable deaf children in the UK to talk and learn alongside their hearing peers and coaching is a fundamental cog in the machinery of the charity.
 The fundraising, communications, operations and clinical teams require synchronous working to ensure that the charity has the funds, recognition, strategy, organisation and skills to deliver excellent therapy and transform the provision of UK services.
 To be optimal, team members need to be working as the best version of themselves.
 They need a working and evolving understanding of what their ‘best self’ means, where their strengths and challenges lie and how these differ from others.
 I am looking forward to starting this course and hope it will provide me with tools to coach others more effectively and develop a coaching culture across our team.”